rocket7642/CSS143B/homework/homework3/problem_1/readme.md

 For example:

+- If the list is empty, after calling the remove(ANY_VALUE), the list will still be empty and return 0
 - If the list is 1->2->3, after calling the remove(3) the list will be 1->2, and return 1
 - If the list is 1->2->4->2, after calling remove(2) the list will be 1->4, and return 2
 - If the list is 1->1->4->2, after calling remove(1) the list will be 4->2, and return 2